ipsitrath/r_exp/README.md

 <p>R has excellent visualization packages like ggplot2, lattice, plotly etc.</p>
 <p>I used the primary Indian industrial data; "Annual Survey of Industries" to summarize different aspects of Indian industries using ggplot2 visualization.</p>

-First lets see the no. of workers per firm in different states.
-A bar plot would have sufficed for the comparision but the jitter plot shows the concentration of firms according to their workforce.
+First let's see the no. of workers per firm in different states.
+A bar plot would have sufficed for the comparison but the jitter plot shows the concentration of firms according to their workforce.
 If you consider 'no. of workers' as a proxy for larger firms; you can see the concentration of larger and smaller firms of a state vis-a-vis with other states

 <p><img src="https://github.com/ipsitrath/r_exp/blob/master/Exp%201/plots/workers.png"></p>